 NUGW member Perry Kleinhenz, a mathematics Ph.D. student, told The Maroon that he’s optimistic about the issue-based approach.
 While he hopes Northwestern will accede to pressure and restore sixth-year funding opportunities, he doubts that administrators will voluntarily recognize NUGW anytime soon.

 “It seems like the administration in general is pretty hostile towards our efforts to unionize,” he said.
-“They devote some level of time and energy to discrediting the idea of a union… so I’m not terribly optimistic that they would agree to third-party arbitration, but I don’t have a ton of interaction directly with administrators to back that up.”
+“They devote some level of time and energy to discrediting the idea of a union, so I’m not terribly optimistic that they would agree to third-party arbitration.”

 Still, Kleinhenz added that he thinks Northwestern has taken a conciliatory approach compared to the University of Chicago.
 “Northwestern has been not nearly as overt in their hostility towards unionizing as, I think, the University of Chicago has,” he said, referencing an email in which Dean of the College John Boyer urged graduate students not to participate in a walkout last October.